Be a part of Vermont’s natural resources.

 The Student Experience:

 Time commitment: Throughout the semester, students will be expected to work on their projects 8-10 hours a week and attend class meetings with other students in this cohort.
-The class sessions will help make connections between the internship project, previous academic experience, future conservation career goals, and a personal land ethic.
+The class sessions will help make connections between the internship project, previous academic experience, future conservation career goals.

 Credit information: The Environmental Stewardship & Restoration Community of Practice counts as elective internship credit.
 If students’ internship placements are related to their major or minor, they can request that the credit count toward their major or minor by contacting their department chairperson.